JasonGilmore/recipe-blog-SSG/README.md

 # Recipe Blog Static Site Generator

 A small static site generator for publishing recipes and food blogs.
 Write content in Markdown and publish a static HTML site.
+Designed to run behind a reverse proxy.

 ## Features